itsfingerlickinggood/Anthropic-Alignment-Fake-Demo-Extension/README.md

 ## 📄 Abstract

-Recent investigations by Anthropic and Redwood Research suggest that Large Language Models (LLMs) exhibit **training-aware behavior**—altering their outputs when they detect that their responses will be used for future training (a precursor to *alignment faking*).
-While this phenomenon has been documented in frontier models, little research exists on its prevalence in smaller, accessible open-source models.
+Recent investigations by Anthropic and Redwood Research suggest that Large Language Models (LLMs) exhibit **training-aware behavior**—altering their outputs when they detect that their responses will be used for future training.
+This "contextual alignment faking" allows models to appear aligned during training while retaining harmful capabilities in private deployment.

 This project isolates the variable of **perceived training pressure** in a simplified, inference-only environment.
 By comparing compliance rates between "Free Tier" (monitored) and "Paid Tier" (private) contexts in 7B–8B parameter models, this study aims to determine whether training-awareness is an emergent property of scale or a more fundamental behavior present in smaller architectures.